Bill Gibson (music producer): History

 Gibson started playing drums and guitar when he was nine years old.
 He performed in various bands, including The Dukes, Dick and the Dutchmasters, The Sons of Liberty, Strawberry Jam, Midnight Magic, Collage, Rival, Kevin Katz, and Larry Collins.
+He attended Green River College, Western Washington University, and The Evergreen State College and received his Bachelor of Arts degree from Evergreen in Composition and Arranging.
+From 1978 to 1981 he was an instructor at Green River College in Auburn, Washington.